-Award or Incentive Coins: Custom coins are the perfect items for encouraging employees or members within your organization to do their best work.
-Coins can be awarded for jobs well done, exceptional performances, perfect attendance, and more, or can be used to accumulate and “cash in” for other incentive prizes and experiences.
+Award or Incentive Coins are the perfect items for encouraging employees or members within your organization to do their best work.
+They can be awarded for jobs well done, exceptional performances, perfect attendance, and more, or can be used to accumulate and “cash in” for other incentive prizes and experiences.

 Membership Coins: To celebrate new membership within a group, department, or company, custom minted coins are perfect for encouraging camaraderie and for representing the overarching principles, values, and expectations that membership entails.
 Designed with the logo or insignia of the group, these pieces can be used to recognize other members or to demonstrate pride of affiliation.

-Milestone Coins: Anniversaries, promotions, tenure, and other important milestones can be celebrated through custom minted coins.
+Milestone Coins: Anniversaries, promotions, tenure, and other important milestones can be celebrated through a minted coin.
 These pieces can act in place of a trophy while achieving the same effect.
 Dedications of years, time, and energy are best recognized with unique and thoughtful pieces that can be cherished for a lifetime.

 - To commemorate an event